 - Must attend 36-hour pre-service training

-The first step in becoming a CASA is to complete our volunteer application which can be found here.
-Once you have submitted your application, Marin CASA staff will contact you.
+The first step in becoming a CASA is to attend an Information Session.
+You can see the schedule and register here.
+Once you have attended an Info Session, you will be able to submit an online application.
 Those accepted into the program, must complete a 36-hour pre-service training.
-Please find our upcoming training schedule here.

 Upon completion of our initial screening process and 36 hour training, volunteers are sworn in as officers of the court by the Presiding Judge of Juvenile Court.
 Once a volunteer has been sworn-in and all background checks have been cleared, a volunteer is ready to take a case and begin the journey as a CASA.